Optimize · v1.0 NEW VERTICAL

 Hive signs everything.

-Solution, inputs, solver binary hash, GPU class, and start/finish timestamps are bound into a single receipt and signed with ML-DSA-65 (NIST FIPS 204).
-The signing key is non-exportable.
+The solution, inputs, solver binary hash, GPU class, and start and finish timestamps all get locked into a single receipt and signed with ML-DSA-65 (NIST FIPS 204).
+The signing key can't be exported.

 ML-DSA-65 · FIPS 204 · did:hive:agent